bitPanG98/GeoSpy/README.md

 ---
 GeoSpy is an **OSINT** analysis and research tool, which allows people to track and execute intelligent **social engineering** attacks in real time.
 It was created with the aim of teaching the world how large Internet companies could obtain **confidential information** such as the status of sessions of their websites or services and control their users through their browser, without their knowlege, but It evolves with the aim of helping **government** organizations, companies and **researchers** to track the cybercriminals.

-At the beginning of the year 2018 was presented at **BlackHat Arsenal in Singapore**: https://www.blackhat.com/asia-18/arsenal.html#entynetproject and in multiple security events worldwide.

 Some benefits
 -----------
 * **LOCATOR OPTIMIZATION:** Trace the path between you and the target you're tracking.
 Each time you make a move, the path will be updated, the location of the target is obtained silently through a bypass made in the browsers, allowing you to skip the location request on the victim's side, and at the same time maintain a precision of **99%** in the locator.